sau412/esp32_cyd_pda/README.md

 # Usage
 * Tap app name to launch this app
-* Touch and hold app title to exit app
+* Touch and hold app title more than 1 second to exit app
 * Tap buttons in app to perform actions
 * For screensavers touch and hold anywhere to exit
 * To force perform calibration on start hold touchscreen during reboot